dreamcatcher-tech/network/Inbox/2024-09-17 1009 git commit viewer.md

 How would the diff viewer work ? how to select the files for comparison ?
 Need to be able to select multiple files.

 If the selection was never wiped by just navigating away, then we could hold multiple files across multiple branches.

+Branch explorer would link to the commit graph navigation, and allow rapid branch display.
+Branch display would be in a chonky display.